American legend Gene Kelly was one of the major stars of the golden age of Hollywood.

 Kelly was an Irish-American but it wasn’t until late in his life that he actually became an Irish citizen, through his ancestry.

-Although he qualified for dual citizenship as his grandfather was Irish, it wasn’t easy as his mother had tried to erase memory the Irish heritage from the family line – preferring to think of herself as German.
+Although he qualified for dual citizenship as his grandfather was Irish, it wasn’t easy as his mother had tried to erase memory of the Irish heritage from the family line – preferring to think of herself as German.

 His father, on the other hand, was proud of his Irish roots- a feeling shared by Gene.
 As a child, Gene would sit on his father’s lap as they sang Gaelic songs together.